Konstantinos Mitsotakis: Return to Greece (1974–1984)

 In 1974, he campaigned as an independent and failed to be elected to Parliament.
 He was re-elected in 1977 as founder and leader of Party of New Liberals.
-While the his party got 1% of the national vote, its votes were concentrated at Chania, an area with strong Venizelist support, earning two seats.
+While his party got 1% of the national vote, its votes were concentrated at Chania, an area with strong Venizelist support, earning two seats.
 In 1978, he merged his party with Konstantinos Karamanlis' New Democracy (ND) as part of Karamanlis' effort to broaden the ND's appeal toward the political centre.
 He served as Minister for Coordination from 1978 to 1980, and as Minister for Foreign Affairs from 1980 to 1981.

 Karamanlis became President of Greece in 1980, leaving a power vacuum in the upcoming elections of 1981.
 Georgios Rallis succeeded him as leader, but failed to counter the rising popularity of charismatic Papandreou.
 The ND government was defeated by Papandreou's PASOK in 1981.
 On the same day, ND was also defeated in the first Greek election to the European Parliament.
 These setbacks led the party to elect Evangelos Averoff, former Minister for National Defence, as the new leader of ND.

 Papandreou's PASOK started to implemented an ambitious social, economic, and foreign agenda, whose early successes raised concern within ND.
 In 1984 European Parliament election, ND increased its share of the vote by 7% but still unable to displace PASOK into second place.
 The defeat prompted Averoff to resign as party leader.